 Last weekend, I learned that Paws, the Detroit Tigers mascot, is remarkably terrible at riding a fake bull.

-Last week, I had the pleasure of attending the White House’s Champions of Change event, which celebrated thought leaders and entrepreneurs from inside and outside government who are helping to solve the biggest challenges facing our country.
+The White House Champions of Change event celebrated thought leaders and entrepreneurs who are helping to solve our nation’s biggest challenges.

 Thank You Rosekind consists of artists and musicians Michael G. Bauer and Joel Chartkoff.
 They aim to express various forms of gratitude through song, dance and the visual spectrum.